Union minister Ajay Mishra's son Ashish surrenders in Lakhimpur court | Law-Order

 Union Minister Ajay Mishra's son Ashish Mishra on Sunday surrendered at a local court here, days after the SC cancelled his bail in the Lakhimpur Kheri violence case.

+Jail Superintendent PP Singh said Ashish will be kept in a separate barrack in the jail due to security reasons.

-The Supreme Court had cancelled the bail granted to Ashish Mishra and asked him to surrender in a week.
+The Supreme Court had on April 18 cancelled the bail granted to Ashish Mishra and asked him to surrender in a week.

 Eight people were killed in Lakhimpur Kheri during the violence that erupted when farmers were protesting against Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya's visit to the area on October 3 last year.